giesselmann/nanopype/docs/rules/assembly.md

 The tag *WA01* is arbitrary and may describe a corresponding experiment or cell line.

+**NOTE**: The assembly module is currently not automatically tested on Travis-CI.

 ## Folder structure

 The assembly module can create the following file structure relative to the working directory: